kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

        If you need to disable multiple rules, it is allowed to chain rules like this: # yamllint disable rule:hyphens rule:commas rule:indentation.

    Disabling all checks for a file
        To prevent yamllint from reporting problems for a specific file, add the directive comment # yamllint disable-file as the first line of the file.
-For  in‐
+For instance:
-       stance:

           # yamllint disable-file
           # The following mapping contains the same key twice, but I know what I'm doing: